pamesh12/spring-boot/docs/README.md

 * **Spring Rest JPA**  - Rest API covering below features provided by Spring Boot.

   - [Spring Boot Configuration Properties](./spring-boot-configuration-properties.md) - Details on using @ConfigurationProperties in Spring Boot for configuring properties file.
+  - Spring Async - Asynchronous execution support in Spring and the @Async annotation.
+  - Spring Data JPA Auditing - Auditing the change in domain object in the application.